Introduction

 For these reasons we introduce several safety mechanisms in the priint:comet Python API.

-These rules apply to each and every function
+These rules apply to all functions

 Type safety